DFE-Digital/Enterprise-Security-Architecture/Assurance/ASU-CTG015-CIS-Control-Group15-Service_Provider_Management.md

 ### Why it is required

+* To ensure that the department has a clear understanding of:
+    * the service providers that it uses
+    * the services that each service provider provides
+    * the classification of each service provider
+    * the contact details for each service provider
+    * the enterprise contact for each service provider
+    * and to ensure that the information is current and up to date

 ### How it is achieved

 >Link to guideline or process goes here if existing or planned